02vicmil/youtube_recommender/readme.md

 # YouTube Recommender

-A personalized YouTube video recommender that leverages **knowledge graphs** and **LLM-generated queries** to explore topics and discover relevant videos.
+A personalized YouTube video recommender that leverages **knowledge trees** and **LLM-generated queries** to explore topics and discover relevant videos.

 ---